EarthlingInteractive/fssk-node/README.md

 Using postgres v9.6.
 For local development, database runs in docker container. `db` folder contains init scripts, and `server/db_migrations` contains additional migrations and seeds.

+You can connect to the database with your favorite client at `localhost:5432`!

 ## Licensing

 [MIT License](LICENSE.md)

+---

+## Tips and Tricks

+### Windows Line Endings

+Make sure git globally has line endings set to LF.
+This needs to be set ***before*** cloning the project.

+- For windows: `git config --global core.autocrlf false`
+- For linux/mac: `git config --global core.autocrlf input`

+If you forget to do this in windows, you make get errors starting docker like `file not found`.
+Update the line endings of any files that are crlf to lf and try again

+### Running without docker

+You should be able to run the site locally without docker if desired.
+Make sure you have node >= v8.9.4.
+You will need to change the client proxy in `client/package.json` to point to `http://localhost:4000`, and the `POSTGRES_HOST` in `server/.env` to `localhost`.